Information for Authors

 Where an author’s name appears in the footnotes this should be replaced by ‘Author’ in order to preserve anonymity.
 Author’s names will be re-inserted if the article is accepted.

 The readership of Oral History is international.
-To be fully understandable to both native English readers and also those for whom English is an additional language we ask all authors for whom English is not their first language to consult an editor who has English language editing skills in order to check on fluency, grammar, vocabulary etc. We have found this to be advantageous to both editors and authors as it facilitates the editing process.
+To be fully understandable to both native English readers and also those for whom English is an additional language we ask all authors for whom English is not their first language to submit their text to an editor who has English language editing skills in order to check on fluency, grammar, vocabulary etc. We have found this to be advantageous to both editors and authors as it facilitates the editing process.

-Persons who have made significant contributions to the article, for example as interviewers or researchers, should be listed in an ‘Acknowledgements’ section at the end of the article preceding the ‘Notes’.
+Persons who have made significant contributions to the article, for example as interviewers, researchers or funders, should be listed in an ‘Acknowledgements’ section at the end of the article preceding the ‘Notes’.

-An outline self-description of each author, not more than three lines long, should be submitted with the manuscript on a separate sheet (and a separate computer file).
+An outline self-description of each author, not more than three lines long, should be submitted with the manuscript on a separate sheet (and a separate computer file) for inclusion in ‘Notes on Contributors’ on the ‘Contents’ page.
 We also encourage you to supply a contact email for inclusion at the end of your article when it is published to allow readers to contact you directly, though this is entirely optional.

-With the submission the author/s must also supply an abstract of the article not exceeding 120 words which summarises the argument, key points and conclusions; plus up to five key words describing the piece.
+With the submission the author/s must also supply an abstract of the article not exceeding 120 words which summarises the argument, key points and conclusions; plus up to five keywords describing the piece.
+These should appear as follows: ‘Keywords: one; two; three; etc…’

 Submissions to Oral History must follow the house style set out below.
-Any contributions submitted which do not comply with house style will be sent back to the author for reformatting.
+Any contributions submitted which do not comply with house style will be returned to the author for reformatting.

 - Sub headings.
 Introduce sub headings in bold upper-lower case where possible.
 These help to break up the text and make articles easier to read – and edit.

-- Numbers and ages less than 100 should be written in full, for example, forty-two.
+- Numbers and ages less than 100 should be written in full, for example, ‘forty-two’.
 Numbers 100 and over should be in figures, for example, 235.
 The percentage sign (%) should only be used in tables, otherwise use ‘per cent’.
-Use figures with percentages only when a decimal point is required (e.g. 7.4 per cent).
-Insert a comma for thousands and tens of thousands, e.g. 1,000 and 10,000.
+Use figures with percentages only when a decimal point is required (for example ‘7.4 per cent’).
+Insert a comma for thousands and tens of thousands, for example 1,000 and 10,000.

 - Measurements should be offered in both imperial and metric units, unless a measurement is used in a direct quotation.

-- Capitalisation.
-Keep capitalisation to a minimum thus: CD-Rom not CD-ROM and Internet not INTERNET.
-Do not capitalise black and white when referring to race.
-Use lower case for government, church, volume etc. Compass points should be lower case and hyphenated within combined (north-east); north should not be capitalised unless used in a proper noun (north London but North Carolina).
-Political parties should be capitalised (e.g. Fascist and Communist should only be used if referring to a specific political party).
+- Keep capitalisation to a minimum thus: CD-Rom not CD-ROM, Internet not INTERNET, Anzac not ANZAC.
+Do not capitalise black and white when referring to race but do capitalise African American, Latin American etc. Use lower case for government, church, volume etc. Compass points should be lower case and hyphenated when combined (north-east); north should not be capitalised unless used in a proper noun (north London but North Carolina).
+Political parties should be capitalised (for example Fascist and Communist should only be used if referring to a specific political party).

 - Quotations and quotation marks.
 The use of longer direct quotations is welcomed.
 Quotations must be referenced.
 If they are less than two sentences in length they should be included in the main body of the text using single quotation marks.
 Quotations longer than two sentences should be indented without quotation marks.
-When preparing text on disk use the ‘left indent’ or ‘block indent’ feature not word spacing or tabs.
+When preparing text please use the ‘left indent’ or ‘block indent’ feature not word spacing or tabs.
 Within an indented section quotations should be marked by single quotation marks.
 Quotations within quotations should be marked by double quotation marks.
-Full stops should appear after quote marks, e.g. James said, ‘I will go to sleep’.
+Full stops should appear after quote marks, such as: James said, ‘I will go to sleep’.
+And: ‘it is the end of the sentence’, she said.
 And after brackets, e.g. sentence ends (with a bracketed section here).
-For long passages of quoted text the full stop appears inside the quote:.’
+But question mark inside: ‘is it the end of the sentence?’
+For long passages of quoted text the full stop appears inside the quote: .’
 Use three dots to indicate a pause in speech.
 Deletions from speech should be indicated thus: […] Any author explanatory comments should be inserted in square brackets.

 - Longer transcribed interview extracts.
 Questions should be italicised (see issue 27/1 p 79 for an example).
 If several people are quoted they should be named each time.
 Full names, in italics, rather than initials should be used.